 If you are a male between 18 and 25 years of age, the Military Selective Service Act requires you to register with the Selective Service System — the Agency responsible for maintaining information on those potentially eligible for military service in the event the United States government deems it necessary to implement a military draft.
 Most male U.S. citizens and male immigrant non-citizens between the ages of 18 and 25 are required by law to have registered within 30 days of their 18th birthday.
-If you are a male between 18 and 25 years of age, you may register on-line by clicking here.
-You can check to see if you are properly registered here.
+If you are a male between 18 and 25 years of age, you may register on the Selective Service System website.
+You can also check to see if you are properly registered on the Selective Service System website.

 Perhaps surprisingly, many non-citizens are required to register, including illegal aliens, legal permanent residents, and refugees.
 Noncitizens who are not required to register with Selective Service include men who are in the U.S. on student or visitor visas, and men who are part of a diplomatic or trade mission and their families.
 Generally, if a male non-citizen takes up residency in the U.S. before his 26th birthday, he must register with Selective Service.
 The Selective Service System has published a useful chart detailing who must register.